diimmeeyyyyy/diimmeeyyyyy/README.md

 Aspiring Frontend Developer
 -----------------------------------

 Hi there!
 Since September 2023, I've been fully dedicated to learning programming.
 My journey began with the goal of creating a user-friendly website for my family's restaurant, allowing customers to pre-order and pay for their meals with ease.
-Before diving into coding, I spent six semesters studying German and Spanish in Bielefeld, Germany.
-However, I found programming far more engaging and decided to change my focus.
-This decision has been immensely rewarding, and I face the daily challenges and successes in this dynamic field with great enthusiasm.
+The decision to start coding has been immensely rewarding, and I face the daily challenges and successes in this dynamic field with great enthusiasm.

-* 🌍  I'm based in Dortmund
+* 🌍  I'm based near Dortmund, Germany
 * ✉️  You can contact me at [dimitrioskapetanis1996@gmail.com](mailto:dimitrioskapetanis1996@gmail.com)
 * 🧠  I'm learning Angular, React & Typescript